RubixML/ML/docs/training.md

 # Training
 Most estimators in Rubix ML must be trained before they can make predictions.
 Estimators that require training are called [Learners](learner.md) and implement the `train()` method among others.
 Training is the process of feeding data to a learner so that it can build an internal representation (or *model*) of the problem.
-Every learner has its own way of representing the problem.
-For example, nearest neighbors-based learners consider the closest samples in some abstract high-dimensional Euclidean space.
-Neural networks treat samples as the inputs to an interconnected network of neurons and synapses.
-No matter *how* the learner works under the hood the training API is the same.
+Supervised learners such as classifiers and regressors require a dataset with labels to act as a separate training signal.
+Unsupervised learners such as clusterers and anomaly detectors can be trained with either a labeled or unlabeled dataset but only really require the raw samples.
+Every learner has a unique way of approaching the problem space but no matter *how* the learner works under the hood the training API is the same.

 To begin training a learner, pass a dataset object to the `train()` method on the learner instance.

+**Example**

 ```php
 $estimator->train($dataset);